Tommy Cullinan

-Thomas Brady Cullinan (15 May 1906 - 11 April 1940), known professionally as Tommy Cullinan, was an Irish jockey who, in 1930, became the first to secure the unofficial Triple Crown of National Hunt racing in a single season, riding the winning horse in the Grand National, the Cheltenham Gold Cup and the Champion Hurdle.
+Tommy Cullinan (15 May 1906 - 11 April 1940) was an Irish National Hunt jockey of the inter-war period.
+In 1930 he became the first jockey to secure the unofficial Triple Crown of National Hunt racing in a single season, riding the winning horse to victory in each of the Grand National, the Cheltenham Gold Cup and the Champion Hurdle.
+It was a sporting feat that would remain unprecedented for 94 years.

 Early life

 Thomas Brady Cullinan was born on 15 May 1906 in Brookville, Ennis, Co.
 Clare, Ireland, to Frederick George Cullinan and Frances Emily Brady-Browne.
 Cullinan's maternal uncle, Thomas Henry Brady-Browne, was Master of the Clare Hunt and an early influence on Cullinan's chosen career.

+Racing career

 Cullinan began riding as an amateur jockey in the 1923 Irish National Hunt racing season aged 16.
 After steady progress he twice headed the list of winning amateur jockeys in both 1926 and 1927.
 This success afforded Cullinan the opportunity of a professional career in England beginning in December 1927, aged 21.

-Racing career
+Early professional career (1927–1928)

 On Boxing Day 1927, Cullinan took his first mount as a professional jockey at Leopardstown, Dublin.
 In the Tower Handicap Steeplechase Cullinan's new career got off to an auspicious start, riding Tiranogue to victory by half a length.

 On 30 March 1928, Cullinan was given the mount of American horse Billy Barton for the Grand National at Aintree in Liverpool, the first of Cullinan's seven rides in the race.
 Having won both the Maryland Hunt Cup and the Virginia Gold Cup in 1926, Billy Barton had been shipped to England by owner Howard Bruce and stabled with trainer Aubrey Hastings.
 Under very heavy going, Easter Hero took an early lead only to fall on the first circuit.
 This triggered a pile-up from which just seven of the 42 starters emerged with seated jockeys.
 By the penultimate fence just three remained, including Cullinan on Billy Barton.
 When Great Span also fell, Billy Barton briefly led, only to fall himself at the final fence.
 That left Tipperary Tim, a 100/1 outsider, to take the victory.
 Cullinan remounted Billy Barton and was the only other Jockey to complete the course; the fewest recorded finishers in Grand National history.